 - Signs of Carpenter Ants

 Signs of Carpenter Ants

-- Carpenter Ants Presence: Presence of Carpenter ant workers that are foraging for food.
+Carpenter Ants Presence and Visiblity: Presence of carpenter ant workers that are foraging for food.
 Just because you see some of these ants inside your home, it doesn't nessarily mean that they are nesting inside.Swarmer carpenter ants will shed their wings and you can see carpenter ants that fly coming out of vents.

-- Trails: As with many ants, Carpenter ants form trails that can be seen among window sills, door frames, baseboards, eaves outside, power lines, telephone poles.
+Ant Trails: As with many ants, carpenter ants form trails that can be seen among window sills, door frames, baseboards, eaves outside, power lines, telephone poles.

 When and Where To Inspect